Black Hawk (artist)

-Čhetáŋ Sápa (Black Hawk) (c.
+Čhetáŋ Sápa or Black Hawk (c.
 1832 – c.
 1890) was a medicine man and member of the Sans Arc or Itázipčho band of the Lakota people.
 He is most known for a series of 76 drawings that were later bound into a ledger book that depicts scenes of Lakota life and rituals.
 The ledger drawings were commissioned by William Edward Canton, a federal "Indian trader" at the Cheyenne River Indian Reservation.
 Black Hawk's drawings were drawn between 1880-1881.
 Today they are known as one of the most complete visual records of Lakota cosmology, ritual and daily life.

 Cheyenne River Indian Reservation

 Knowledge of the Sioux Indians was first recorded by the French explorer Jean Nicolet in 1640.
 Originally the Sioux occupied the region that is now Minnesota; however, they moved west in the 18th century to avoid conflict with neighboring tribes who had been armed by French fur traders.
 There are 7 sub tribes within the Great Sioux Nation.
 They are often referred to as the 7 council fires.
 One such sub tribe the Teton Sioux is also known as the Lakota people.
 The Lakota are then divided into 7 additional tribes which includes the Sans Arc or Itázipčho tribe.
 In 1868 the Fort Leramie Treaty situated the Lakota people on a large reservation predominately spanning over parts of South Dakota and North Dakota.
 A series of wars occurred between the U.S. government and the Lakota people during the 1870s.
 Following the U.S. government's victory, in an attempt to further control the Lakota, the government split the Great Sioux Reservation into smaller reservations.
 In 1889 the Cheyenne River Indian Reservation was formed.
 A reservation census record shows that Black Hawk and his family lived in the Cherry Creek district of the reservation.